-- Agents can be appointed by a PI, RAISP or EMI (the principal) to provide payment services on the principal's behalf.
+- Agents can be appointed by a PIRAISP or EMI (the principal) to provide payment ser vices on the principal's behalf.
 The principal accepts responsibility for the acts and omissions of the agent and must apply for the agent to be registered on the Financial Services Register.
 More information on agents is contained in Chapter 5 Appointment of agents. - EMIs may also engage distributors to distribute and redeem e-money.
 A distributor cannot provide payment services, and does not have to be registered by us but applicants will have to identify their proposed use of distributors at authorisation and, where they engage distributors to distribute or redeem e-money in other EEA States, provide their details in passporting applications (see Chapter 6 Passporting). - The Financial Services Register is a public record of firms, individuals and other bodies that are, or have been, regulated by the PRA and/or FCA.
-The Register includes information about Pls, RAISPs and EMIs and their agents and the EEA branches of Pls and EMIs.
+The Register includes information about PIs_RAISPs and EMIs, and their agents and their the EEA branches, of PIs and RAISPs. - EMIs.
 This information is also included on a register maintained by the European Banking Authority (EBA), together with information provided by the competent authorities in other EEA States.
 This is available free of charge on the EBA's website.